Matching Function Equilibria with Partial Assignment: Existence, Uniqueness and Estimation: Empirical Application - The 1982 Elimination of the Social Security Student Benefit Program

 \subsection{The data}

-We attempt to answer this question by estimating the counterfactual marriage distribution in 1987/88 had the Social Security Student Benefit program not been eliminated and compare it with the observed 1987/88 marriage matching distribution using the CS model.
-Since the CS model is static, we need to choose a specific year for our analysis.
+We attempt to answer this question by estimating the counterfactual marriage distribution in 1987/88 had the Social Security Student Benefit program not been eliminated and compare it with the observed 1987/88 marriage matching distribution using the ETU model.
+Since the ETU model is static, we need to choose a specific year for our analysis.
 The year 1987/88 is sufficiently far along after the policy change to allow those most affected by the policy to reach a marriageable age.
 The elimination of aid in 1982 would most likely affect the then and soon-to-be high school seniors.
 It will also affect those individuals attending college and those who were considering going to college in the near future.\footnote{The year 1988 also happens to be the last year for which we have access to educational attainment of newly weds.
 We also wanted to minimize the effect of other educational policy that came into effect towards the end of the 1980s that would have confounded our results, such as `The Emergency Immigration Education Act' of 1984. }

-For this exercise, we require three data inputs: \begin{itemize} \item[i)] the observed number of available single men and women by age and education as a result of the elimination of the financial aid program, $(n_x,m_y)$, for all $x \in \mathcal{X}$ and $y \in \mathcal{Y}$, \item[ii)] the counterfactual number of available single men and women by age and education had the financial aid program not been eliminated, $(n^{\prime}_x,m^{\prime}_y)$, for all $x \in \mathcal{X}$ and $y \in \mathcal{Y}$, \item[iii)] the observed flow of new marriages by age and education as a result of the elimination of the financial aid program, $\mu$. \end{itemize} Using these inputs, our empirical framework allows us to construct the counterfactual marriage distribution, $\mu^{\prime},$ i.e. the marriage distribution by age and education had the financial aid program not been eliminated in 1981.
+For this exercise, we require three data inputs: \begin{itemize} \item[i)] the observed number of available single men and women by age and education as a result of the elimination of the financial aid program, $(n_x,m_y)$, for all $x \in \mathcal{X}$ and $y \in \mathcal{Y}$, \item[ii)] the counterfactual number of available single men and women by age and education had the financial aid program not been eliminated, $(n^{\prime}_x,m^{\prime}_y)$, for all $x \in \mathcal{X}$ and $y \in \mathcal{Y}$, \item[iii)] the observed flow of new marriages by age and education as a result of the elimination of the financial aid program, $\mu$. \end{itemize} Using these inputs, our empirical framework allows us to construct the counterfactual marriage distribution, $\mu^{\prime},$ i.e. the marriage distribution by age and education in 1987/88 had the financial aid program not been eliminated in 1981.
+We are assuming that this policy change only affects the number of available individuals $(n_x,m_y)$, and not the matching surplus, $f_{xy}(\theta)$.\footnote{ This is a common assumption in the literature as we expect marital preferences to remain unchanged in the short-run. }